lubychiu/GU_Bioinformatics_26_5/MasterNotes.md

 $ THIS IS INCOMPLETE.
 FILL IN.
 ## Future tasks:
 1. $ gzip *.fastq 2.
 Upload to bucket (Dori do both of these)

+# 3/16
+Goals: Upload FASTQC file to bucket, Upload gzipped raw file to bucket Actually accomplished:
+## 1. could not upload gzip file to bucket
+It said dsr84@georgetown does not have access to upload to bucket ???

+## 2. Upload FASTQC to bucket
+gcloud storage cp